Boris2232/Video_downloader_django/Download_videos.md

 DOWNLOADING PROCESS:
-IF the VIDEO does not have integrate audio -> stored in ./videos folder   and AUDIO stored in ./audios folder
+IF the VIDEO does not have integrate audio, it is stored in ./videos folder   and   AUDIO stored in ./audios folder

 !!!
-WHEN rendering and inserting audio activities are finished  -> video and audio will be removed from this folder
+WHEN rendering and inserting audio activities are finished  -> video and audio will be deleted from this folder

 #####
 !!!
 FINALLY :::: When all steps are passed, FINAL VIDEO is stored in ./My_Downloaded_videos